emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment-2.md

   * Your workers no longer keep your history.
 More about this in the next section.
 * Some great students mentioned that when the process crashes, the history shouldn't be lost with it.
 They were completely right!
 For this reason, we're refactoring the following:
   * Similar to our worker setup with supervisors, we're going to do the same for our history keepers.
-  * Make a `AssignmentTwo.HistoryKeeperManager`.
-Similar to our process manager (which is kind of an ambigious name now, but let's forget about that), it'll start N `AssignmentTwo.HistoryKeeperWorker` workers under a supervisor that supports dynamic workers out of the box and name-register this as `AssignmentTwo.HistoryKeeperSupervisor`.
+  * Make a `Assignment.HistoryKeeperManager`.
+Similar to our process manager (which is kind of an ambigious name now, but let's forget about that), it'll start N `Assignment.HistoryKeeperWorker` workers under a supervisor that supports dynamic workers out of the box and name-register this as `Assignment.HistoryKeeperSupervisor`.
   * This `HistoryKeeperManager` will ask your process manager what coin pairs are supported.
   * [VERIFY] Your `HistoryKeeperManager` should by no means hold an invalid state when starting your application.
 (Hint, `handle_continue`!)
   * Every`HistoryKeeperWorker` will keep the history of a specific coin pair.